Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

 Vertical Privilege Escalation occurs when a user gains access to higher-privileged functions they shouldn't have.
 In our Incident Management system, this means a support user could close high-urgency incidents, violating the business rule:

-"Only users with the admin role can close high-urgency incidents."
+- Only users with the admin role can close high-urgency incidents.
+- Closed incidents can only be modified by administrators.

 ### Why This Matters

 * Business Impact: Unauthorized closures could lead to critical incidents being ignored or improperly resolved.
 * Compliance Risk: Violates the OWASP Top 10 A01 and the principle of least privilege, a fundamental security concept
-* Security Risk: Support users could maliciously or accidentally close high-urgency incidents without proper authorization.
+* Security Risk: Support users have the ability to close critical incidents or change closed ones without approval, either intentionally or accidentally.

-In this lab, we'll focus on instance-based authorization to enforce that **"Only admin users have the authority to close high-urgency incidents."**
+* In this lab, we'll focus on instance-based authorization to enforce the above business rules.

 ## 🚨 2.
 Vulnerable Code :